SkyN9ne/InterestingJS/README.md

 ## InterestingJS

-This repo will contain random different interesting websites HTML / JavaScript / CSS source code for further personal analysis.
+This repo will contain random different interesting websites HTML / JavaScript / CSS and possibly some TypeScript source code for further personal analysis.
 Probably will have malicious code / phishing sites / scam attempts.

 And also legitimate miscellaneous stuff I like to explore such as internal: